pil0706/Map_blog/_posts/2019-06-27-Learn from others.md

 > After I did extract and convert the data, I could just show openstreetmap because it is basically same as planet.osm.pbf (There always are easiest and fastest way to achieve your goal.)

-These are the data results of the bizarre area.
+These are the data results of the bizarre area.<br>
 - No OSM Building provided in OSM.PBF
 - Google and Apple seemed to have the river in polygon but OSM provides only line

 Here's the data I extracted from OSM.PBF and Openstreetmap
 <p align="center">